Facebook, the world’s most popular social media platform, has over 2-billion active users per month.

 This is a short, non-intrusive way to request a Facebook review.
 However, like the above methods, it does not guarantee a review.

-On one hand, customers can easily forget your request since it is simply a verbal encouragement.
+On the one hand, customers can easily forget your request since it is simply a verbal encouragement.

 On the other hand, it requires that your customers search for your Facebook page or manually type in a link you have provided, which is not convenient for them.